Mr Benjamin Rigby, MA, AFHEA

 Ben is a core member of the Department of Sport and Exercise Sciences Sport and Physical Activity for Societal Change research group, as well as the Department of Sociology Health research group.

 The title of Ben's PhD grant capture is: 'Evidence use and policy implementation in community-based health promotion services'.
 He is interested in health inequalities and prevailing ideologies in United Kingdom policy systems.
 His doctoral research primarily explores the conditions within which physical activity policy is developed and implemented.
 Particular issues of interest include complexity, evidence-based policymaking, policy ambiguity and innovation in local implementation.

-Ben is a postgraduate teaching assistant on the following module for 2018-19:
+Ben has worked as a postgraduate teaching assistant on the following modules from 2016 - date: